watson-intu/self-sdk/docs/workshops-devcon/4/lab-docs/workshop_4.md

 Your installation is preconfigured to use the default Conversation, Natural Language Classifier, Speech to Text, and Text to Speech services.
 To configure Intu to use your instances of these services, complete the following steps:

-1. Expand **All Organizations** by clicking the arrow icon.
-2. Click the name of your organization.
-3. Expand your organization by clicking the arrow icon.
-4. Click the name of your group.
+1. Click **Manage** on the left side of the page, and click **Services**.
-5. Click **Services** in the navigation bar.
+2. In the **Filter By** fields, select your Organization and Group.
-6. For your instances of the Conversation service, Natural Language Classifier, Speech to Text, and Text to Speech services, click **Edit**, specify the user ID and password, and click **Save**.
+3. For your instances of the Conversation service, Natural Language Classifier, Speech to Text, and Text to Speech services, click **Edit**, specify the user ID and password, and click **Save**.

 **Important:** Do not change the service endpoint unless you are an enterprise user.